Frequently Asked Questions

 How many hours per week should my child receive?

-Although early intervention should be individualised to the needs of the family.
-Research has consistently shown that students who receive upwards of 20 hours per week of intervention will have the most success.
+Although early intervention should be individualised to the needs of the family, research has consistently shown that students who receive upwards of 20 hours per week of intervention will have the most success.

 What age groups do you work with?